-The new Amazon Kindle Oasis (starting at $249, tested at $349) finally deserves its moniker.
+The new Amazon Kindle Oasis (starting at $249, tested at $349) it finally deserves its moniker.
 While the original, 2016 Oasis didn't feature any water resistance, this model offers excellent protection against the liquid elements.
 Its high price (the Kindle Paperwhite costs less than half as much, at $119) still takes some of the excitement out of the device.
-But thanks to its larger screen, added Audible support and significant battery life (no case needed), the Kindle Oasis is now an excellent e-reader.
+But thanks to its larger screen, added Audible support and significant battery life (no case needed), the Kindle Oasis is now the best Kindle (though it is the priciest).

 Most e-readers' designs bore me — it's a sea of plastic black or white vertical slabs — but the Oasis's graphite-aluminum design has me singing a different tune.
 It feels substantial and durable, and the tapered curve on the device's back is an attractive element that you won't find on its competitors.

 The feature that sets the Oasis apart from the rest of Amazon's Kindle lineup is the device's thicker side area, which features a wider bezel with page-turning buttons.
 These feel solid and durable.
 Under that thicker bezel is a hump that makes the e-reader easier to hold than its flat-backed rivals.

 The most noticeable change in this year's Kindle Oasis is its larger, 7-inch display, an upgrade from the 6-inch screen found in the previous model and all other Kindles.
 This is why it measures 6.3 x 5.6 inches, larger than its 5.6 x 4.8-inch predecessor and the $199 Kindle Voyage (6.4 x 4.5 inches).
 The $119 Kindle Paperwhite (6.7 x 4.6 inches) and $79 Kindle (6.7 x 4.7 inches) are taller but not as wide, because they don't have that side bezel.